The independent researcher can be named, but not serve as the anchor of the deposit: HAL

 Open access to research outputs does not imply open entry for research producers.

-This is why the mechanism is difficult to contest.
 It does not say that the work is false, invalid, or unscientific.
 It says that the work cannot enter under these authorship conditions.
 The exclusion is administrative, but its consequences are epistemic.

 HAL faq screenshot archive: